Horbee/PixelArena/README.md

 # PixelArena
-This is my first game ever made, based on the initial tutorials of TheCherno
+This is my first game that I ever made, based on the initial tutorials of TheCherno.
+It is written in Java uses software rendering.